AvichalS/Text-Classifier-Neural-Network/README.md

 # Text-Classifier-Neural-Network
-A Keras Sequential neural network that will classify SMS messages as either "ham" or "spam" using LSTM.
+A Neural network that will classify SMS messages as either "ham" or "spam" using LSTM in a Keras Sequential model.

 Problem by: FreeCodeCamp